aritrabiswas2004/novascript-source/README.md

 ### Variables

 Variables can be declared with the `mut` keyword.
 This makes the variable mutable and can be reassigned.
+They do not necessarily be assigned the same line that they are declared.

 ```javascript
 mut foo = 23;